 Eisenberg and Stone weren’t complete unknowns at the time, each having a few solid roles under their belts, but Zombieland was their star-making hit.
 The following year, Eisenberg would pick up an Academy Award nomination for his portrayal of Mark Zuckerberg in The Social Network, and in 2016 he’d join the DC Universe as Superman’s arch-villain Lex Luthor in Batman v Superman: Dawn of Justice.
 Arguably, though, the biggest breakout was Stone.
 She had made an impression in smaller roles in films such as Superbad, Paper Man, and The House Bunny, but her profile would enjoy a meteoric rise with this film and the “Scarlet Letter in high school” comedy Easy A. Over the next few years, Stone went on to critical acclaim in films like The Help, Birdman, La La Land, and The Favourite, for which she also picked up a pair of Supporting nominations and a Best Actress win for herself.

-Harrelson was already a well-recognized Hollywood presence and clearly the veteran of the ensemble, but even so, he hadn’t been in a “hit” film for a while, save a supporting role in the Coen Brothers’ Best Picture winner No Country for Old Men.
+Harrelson was already a well-recognized Hollywood presence and clearly the veteran of the ensemble, but even so, he hadn’t been in an acclaimed hit for a while, save a supporting role in the Coen Brothers’ Best Picture winner No Country for Old Men.
 Like his zombie-fighting cohorts, he’s also been enjoying an upward trajectory since the mid-2000s with major roles in True Detective, LBJ, and Three Billboards Outside Ebbing, MO, as well as blockbuster appearances in the Star Wars, Planet of the Apes, Hunger Games and Now You See Me franchises.